michaelmacinnis/escape/README.md

 	check := f(escape(&err))

-and expands these in-place so that the function returned by escape can be used to trigger an early return from the function that called escape.
+in .ego files, and expands these in-place (writing the result to a .go file) so that the function returned by escape can be used to trigger an early return from the function that called escape.

 Only short variable declarations and escape() used as an argument are currently expanded.

 ### Restrictions

 The function returned by escape can only be called by a function with a call chain rooted at the function that called escape.
 When other uses are detected they are reported as errors.